IMPORTANT NOTICE – COVID – 19

 8am to 6.30pm Monday to Friday

-If you wish to make an appointment please call the surgery starting at 8am Monday to Friday.
+If you wish to make an appointment please book online throught the AccuRX link or call the surgery starting at 8am Monday to Friday.
 Please refrain from attending the surgery in-person if you do not have a prearranged appointment.
-Face-to-Face appointments are offered at a mutually convenient time only after a patient has had a Phone Consultation with the GP or Nurse.

 When the practice is closed, please contact NHS111 for medical advice on Urgent matters.
 Out-of-hours services are available to obtain medical attention at the numerous Urgent Care Centres located throughout Birmingham.
 Please refer to the list.

 Be prepared to care for yourself with a well-stocked medicine cabinet and plenty of rest

 - cough or cold

 - pain or headache

 - cuts and grazes